regevbr/RaspiNukiBridge/README.md

 Use this instead of the [Nuki Bridge](https://nuki.io/en/bridge/) device.

+> Important - if you are experiencing delays using RPI, it is advised to use a bluetooth dongle instead of the builtin bluetooth hardware.
+> [TP-LINK UB400](https://www.tp-link.com/us/home-networking/usb-adapter/ub400/) is verified to be working.

 ## Background

 - This is heavily inspired by the work of [Jandebeule](https://github.com/jandebeule/nukiPyBridge).